CraxyTM/emojibot/README.md

 A bot that manages Emojis on Disocrd Servers 🤯

-Now hosted on Azure 🥳
+Now hosted on Azure! 🥳